-With only four ingredients - flour, salt, yeast, and water, this classic pizza dough recipe yields airy, perfectly flavored crusts that pizza dreams are made of.
+With only four ingredients - flour, salt, water and yeast, this classic pizza dough recipe yields airy, perfectly flavored crusts that pizza dreams are made of.

 Makes 4 x 250g dough balls for 12 inch pizzas, or 3 x 330g dough balls for 16 inch pizzas.